 - Sports – If your child plays a sport, they do make sports glasses with a prescription for active kids.
 These glasses are designed to be more durable and come with padding at high contact places.

 - Polycarbonate/Trivex lenses – Polycarbonate or Trivex lenses should always be purchased for your child unless otherwise directed by your eye doctor.
-Polycarbonate and Trivex lenses offer the most impact resistant lenses, which provides an extra level of safety for children as they tend to be more active.
+Polycarbonate and Trivex lenses offer the most impact-resistant lenses, which provide an extra level of safety for children as they tend to be more active.
 Polycarbonate lenses also have built-in UV protection, to protect your child’s eyes from the harmful rays from the sun.

 - Blue Light Protection – With the boom in technology children today are consumed by devices from a very young age.
 Blue light exposure from these artificial sources such as tablets, smartphones, and televisions can have some serious concerns, especially in children.

 - Backup Pair – Kids can be particularly hard on their eyeglasses, it is a good idea to have a backup pair just in case the first pair breaks.
 This is extra important if your child has a strong prescription and may have a hard time if they didn’t have their glasses.

 - Photochromic/Sunglasses – Photochromic or sunglasses could be a good choice to provide glare reduction, along with comfort and protection from the sun’s harmful UV rays.

 - Warranty – It is always good to check with the retailer that you are purchasing your child’s eyeglasses to see what kind of warranty they have for their frames.
 Most retailers come with some sort of warranty on their frames.